linux-system-roles/linux-system-roles.github.io/documentation/role-requirements.md

 # Dependencies/Requirements

-The collections will be specified in the `meta/collection-requirements.yml` file, as are done for other collections.
+The collections required at runtime will be specified in the `meta/collection-requirements.yml` file, as are done for other collections.
 ```yaml
 collections:
   - name: fedora.linux_system_roles